Getting the Decision

 Our FOS uphold rate for getting decisions overturned in 2015 was 73%.
 Should you decide to use Gladstone Brookes to help you appeal the decision, we will support and guide you through the process.
 We will liaise between your lender and FOS, dealing with any necessary paperwork, whilst keeping you updated along the way.

 Who are the Financial Ombudsman Service (FOS) and what do they do?

 FOS is an impartial adjudicator who review cases rejected by lenders to assess if they are unfair and justify being overturned.
 FOS investigations are free, however due to the amount of complaints they receive they are not bound by any timescales, meaning decisions can take 18 months or more.
 If they do think the decision is unfair and overturn it, they will request that the lender refunds you the PPI premiums and interest you paid.

 Why has my case been sent to the Financial Services Compensation Scheme (FSCS)?

 There are occasions where lenders responsible for mis-selling PPI are no longer in business and, as such, cannot be claimed against.
 The FSCS is a ‘fund of last resort’ – a government body set up to pay compensation where the responsible company has ceased trading.
 The body only has jurisdiction on sales made after January 14th 2005 and can investigate claims in the same way as a lender would, paying compensation where they find a policy has been mis-sold.

 I was told I had a viable claim so why has it been rejected?

-A rejection is not always the last word on a claim.
-Sometimes the information you provide us will conflict with a lender’s perspective, leading to a rejection.
-We will assess these rejections to determine whether or not the case is strong enough to be referred to the FOS to be overturned.
+We only take cases on if we feel there is a potential case for mis-selling.
+However, sometimes the information you provide us with will conflict with a lender’s perspective, leading to a rejection.
+A rejection is not always the last word on a claim though; we will assess these rejections to determine whether or not we feel the case is strong enough to be referred to the FOS to be overturned.

 That sounds like a lot of work – how much will it cost me?